Titoutee/BurritOS/README.md

 # BurritOS
-BurritOs is a minimalist, Rust-written operating system kernel, following the well-known one of Oppermann.
+BurritOS is a minimalist, Rust-written operating system kernel, following the well-known one of Oppermann.
 It provides the basic mechanisms for interrupts (hardware, CPU exceptions), paging and memory allocation (see more on Oppermann's project webpage).

 # Target Arch